**Amended by DBM Board on 10/28/25

-Club Tournament Rules and Regulations:
+Denver Bassmasters Club Rules and Regulations:

-A tournament committee shall consist of the DBM Tournament Director and all Club Officers and Board Members present.
+A tournament committee shall consist of the DBM Tournament Director, and all Club Officers and Board Members present.
 Each member of the committee will have the ability to cast one vote on each matter brought before it with the Tournament Director only voting in the event of a tie.
 Only those committee members who are present will vote on tournament related issues during the actual conduct of any given tournament.

 In the event of a rule violation, the Tournament Director may impose such sanctions as deemed appropriate, including, without limitation, disqualification, forfeiture of prizes, entry fee, and prohibition from participation in subsequent DBM tournaments.
 The decision of the judges and tournament officials shall be final in all matters.